MTAVG-Bench: A Diagnostic Benchmark for Multi-Talker Dialogue-Centric Audio-Video Generation: Data Distribution Analysis

 \section{Data Distribution Analysis}

-Figure~\ref{fig:question_dist} provides a breakdown of the question types across the high-level evaluation dimensions.
-In the \textbf{Consistency Level}, dimensions such as Scene and Character Consistency exhibit a highly symmetrical distribution between Single Choice and Pairwise formats (approximately 47\% each), prioritizing the absolute identification of stability errors alongside relative model ranking.
-The \textbf{Interaction Level} demonstrates a task-dependent strategy; while Turn Taking relies heavily on Pairwise comparisons (57.1\%) to effectively evaluate conversational flow, Speaker-Utterance Alignment incorporates a significant proportion of Multi-Choice questions (20.8\%) to diagnose complex synchronization failures.
-Finally, the \textbf{Cinematic Level}, represented by Camera Alignment, maintains a precise equilibrium between Single Choice (50.0\%) and Pairwise (50.0\%) questions, balancing the need for specific aesthetic validation with comparative visual quality assessment.
+Figure~\ref{fig:question_dist} provides a breakdown of question types across the high-level evaluation dimensions.
+Within the \textbf{Consistency Level}, dimensions such as Scene Consistency and Character Consistency exhibit a highly symmetrical distribution between Single-Choice and Pairwise formats (approximately 47\% each), reflecting the dual objective of identifying absolute stability errors while also enabling relative model comparisons.
+The \textbf{Interaction Level} adopts a more task-dependent strategy: Turn Taking relies heavily on Pairwise comparisons (57.1\%) to evaluate conversational flow, whereas Speaker--Utterance Alignment incorporates a notable proportion of Multi-Choice questions (20.8\%) to diagnose more complex synchronization failures.
+Finally, the \textbf{Cinematic Level}, represented by Camera Alignment, focuses on evaluating whether a designated camera angle is audiovisually consistent with the scene.